 Between lesson plans, dozens of papers to grade, seven different classes often with 30+ students each, outside-of-class “chaperone” duties PLUS an unpaid soccer coaching position, I was worn out at the end of each week.

-At the end of that year, I decided to rethink things.
+So, at the end of that first year, I decided to rethink things.
 I needed to learn how money worked, so that I could eventually escape the rat race and not have to work myself to death every month.
 I still wanted to do things like teaching and coaching, but without the worry and stress about how I was going to pay the bills and eat.

 The trouble was, I knew next to nothing…